dsl-logo

 Check the comparison rate too

 The advertised interest rate doesn’t give you the full picture of your borrowing costs.
 Lenders must also show a comparison rate.
 This estimates the annual cost of a home loan — including fees and interest.
 It’s designed to offer a more accurate comparison across different lenders and products.
-However, the comparison rate is always calculated by lenders based on a $150,000 loan amount and a 25-year term which won’t be realistic for all borrowers.
+However, the comparison rate is always calculated by lenders based on a $150,000 loan amount and a 25-year term which won’t be realistic for all borrower scenarios.

 File search icon